OverkillGuy/jibyconf/README.md

 ## Usage

 The setup is a vagrant machine.
+Launch the machine

+	vagrant up

+SSH to the machine

+	vagrant ssh

-Read the [vagrant CLI docs](https://www.vagrantup.com/docs/cli/) for details.
+Read the [vagrant CLI docs](https://www.vagrantup.com/docs/cli/) for more commands and details.
-The most common operation is to launch the machine via `vagrant up`, and ssh to it via `vagrant ssh`.

 If the machine is to be manipulated outside vagrant (via Virtualbox or directly over SSH), consider using [vagrant ssh-config](https://www.vagrantup.com/docs/cli/ssh_config.html) to simplify future connections via standalone SSH.